House Rendering Options Explained – Your Complete Guide to Choosing the Right Solution

-House rendering is a hugely versatile cladding option for self builds, renovations and extensions.
+Render is a hugely versatile cladding option for self builds, renovations and extensions.
 It’s widely available from a range of suppliers and can be specified in a vast array of colours to perfectly suit your home’s exterior design.

 The manufacturers of building materials are constantly coming up with new ways of blending minerals and chemicals together to give us superior products to use on site – sometimes for easier application, but also with improved performance for lower maintenance.
-House rendering is one of these products, although with so many different options and outcomes, knowing which render will work best on the exterior of your project may be a challenge.
+Exterior render is one of these products, although with so many different options and outcomes, knowing which render will work best on the exterior of your project may be a challenge.

 House rendering is a popular exterior cladding material.
 It is a coating applied to a building’s external walls – basically, the smooth, usually white surface on the outside of a house.
 Traditionally, house rendering is a mix of lime, water and an aggregate (such as sand) created a flexible and breathable covering.